propall/SymPoint/README.md

 - **[2024/01/16]** 🎊SymPoint is accepted by **ICLR 2024**.

 ## Setup Instructions by Manjunadh

+Instance used: "manjunadh-midtier-a100-80gb-cuda-11-3", Image: "Google, Deep Learning VM with CUDA 11.3, M126, Debian 11, Python 3.10.
+With CUDA 11.3 preinstalled."

+Note that the below instructions work on a system that has nvcc version 11.3 in base env but not on a system that has version 12.4
 ```bash
 conda create -n spv1 python=3.8 -y
 conda activate spv1